mikependon/RepoDB/Docs/pages/connectionoperations.rst

 .. highlight:: c#

-Updates a data in the database targetting certain fields only.
+Updates a data in the database by targetting certain fields only.

 Below are the parameters: